What to do When Your Child is Having a Meltdown

 Red face, lots of tears and big, loud cries.
 Your child is having a meltdown.
 Your heart races, and if you don’t act quickly, you feel as if you might melt down too.
 Before the panic or temper sets in, what are six top tips parents can do, in the moment, when their child has lost control?
 Claudia M. Gold shares guidance to help our children move through their big feelings just in the nick of time. — Laurel Moglen, Managing Web Editor, TMC

-Take thoughtful action.
 There are a number of things you might actually do in the middle of a tantrum, depending on the circumstances.
 If your child is hungry, which is often the case as children are more vulnerable to meltdowns when they are hungry, you might offer a snack.
-You might distract your child with a different activity.
-You might just stay with your child, making sure he is physically safe, until the meltdown is over.
-You might have her take deep breaths along with you.
+You might distract your child with a different activity or just stay with your child, making sure he is physically safe, until the meltdown is over.
+You could also have her take deep breaths along with you.
 However, your calm voice and reassuring presence itself will be most helpful in diffusing a meltdown.

 Claudia M. Gold MD has practiced general and behavioral pediatrics for over twenty years.
 She has written a column on children’s mental health for the Boston Globe and writes regularly for her blog Child in Mind.
 She also authored the book, Keeping Your Child in Mind.
 She lives with her husband and children in Egremont, Massachusetts.